upenn-embedded/final-project-website-submission-f25-t01-f25-ctrl-alt-del/README.md

 The system shall:

 1. Detect and classify hand and wrist gestures using IMU sensor data.
-2. Allow device selection either by infrared pointing or  gesture-based cycling .
+2. Allow device selection either by infrared pointing or gesture-based (backup) cycling .
-3. Communicate with the central ESP32 controller through infrared signals for pairing.
+3. IR LED for pairing.
 4. Transmit control commands (ON/OFF, mode, level, or value changes) to the ESP32 controller wirelessly.
 5. Provide real-time visual feedback on the wrist LCD and haptic feedback via the vibration motor.
 6. Update controlled devices'  states (fan, light, air conditioner demo screen, music player) accordingly.
-7. Handle invalid gestures or pairing timeouts with error messages or vibration alerts.

 **5.1 Definitions, Abbreviation**